jguamie/algorithms/README.md

 **Important Note:** Once you are in for an interview, your interview performance is more important than your educational/work background.
 We hire engineers with zero degree and only a couple years of experience at ***the same exact level*** as engineers with many years of experience and a master's degree in Computer Science all the time.
 ## Practice
 ### Mock Interviews
 Practicing with mock interviews is mandatory.
 I cannot stress this enough.
-LeetCode alone is not enough!
-The actual coding aspect of the interview should only consist of about 15 minutes of a 45-minute Google interview.
-You will not pass a difficult Google-level coding interview without practice and live feedback!
+LeetCode is incredible but the actual coding portion of an interview should only be about 15 minutes of a 45-minute Google interview.
+You're spending a lot of time talking through a potential solution and trade-offs between various approaches before you even start coding.
+After you're done coding, you need to walk through test cases manually.
+You will not pass a difficult Google-level coding interview without interview practice and live feedback.
 If you are an experienced software engineer and a top performer at your current employer:
 * 20+ mock interviews is solid for getting leveled at L4+ by Google.
 At L5+, you are also required to succeed at [System Design interviews](https://github.com/jguamie/system-design).
 * 15 mock interviews is great too but a little luck is involved.